csanghvi-stripe/side-hustle/README.md

-# Monetization Discovery Agent
+# SideHustle

-A web application that provides personalized monetization opportunities based on users' skills and preferences using AI-powered research.
+A web application that provides personalized side hustle opportunities based on users' skills and preferences using AI-powered research.

 ## What Does This Application Do?

-The Monetization Discovery Agent is an intelligent tool designed to help users discover personalized ways to monetize their skillsets.
+SideHustle is an intelligent tool designed to help users discover personalized ways to monetize their skillsets.
 Unlike traditional static lists of ideas, this application:

 - **Provides personalized recommendations** based on your specific skills, time availability, risk tolerance, and income goals
 - **Delivers actionable opportunities** that can be started within a week